chloe-hahn/document-viewer-docs/viewer/cutomize.md

 # How to customize viewer

-Altough DDV has provided the default ViewerConfig for each type of viewer, developer can also customize it as needed.
+Although Dynamsoft Document Viewer has provided the default ViewerConfig for each type of viewer, developer can also customize it as needed.

 ViewerConfig contains two parts of configuration, one is the configuration on the viewer style and the other is the configuration on the viewer properties.